Compare Bank of America Checking Account vs. Online Banks

 The big difference-maker in this category is Bank of America’s physical branches.
 The three banks’ apps are similar enough not to make them worth worrying about during a comparison.

-In the end, the Bank of America Core Checking Account’s main draw is the option to visit a branch to talk to someone in person.
+In the end, the Bank of America Advantage Plus Banking Account’s main draw is the option to visit a branch to talk to someone in person.